wso2-attic/ballerina-integrator/docs/content/src/learn/guides/messaging/sending-json-data-to-a-jms-queue/README.md

 Same as JMS API, create `jms:Connection` then `jms:Session` and finally create `jms:Destination` and `jms:MessageProducer`.
 In the HTTP resource, build `jms:TextMessage` getting the payload as a `string`.
 Next, send the message to the sales queue in ActiveMQ.
 Once the message is sent, verify if the return result is an error.
 If it is an error, build `http:Response` as the JSON payload.
 If it is a success, do the same.
 As the last step, respond to the caller with build `http:Response`.

 ## Run the integration
 Before building the module, we have to copy the necessary ActiveMQ dependencies into the project.
 There are three jar files listed down below.
-These jar files you can find in the lib folder of ActiveMQ distribution.
+These .jar files can be found in the `lib` folder of the ActiveMQ distribution.

 * activemq-client-5.15.5.jar
 * geronimo-j2ee-management_1.1_spec-1.0.1.jar